 Although these gutter guards may appear easy to install, the majority of these gutter guards are not seamless and are not customized to your home.
-The product typically comes in 3 ft. or 6 ft. lengths, which are then installed by sliding the product under the first or second course of shingles, or they are glued or nailed to the roof which can void roof warranties.
-Since these gutter guards are not seamless or custom to your home, they can commonly sag and leak at jointed areas, compromising their effectiveness, and can also lead to costly water damage.
+The product typically comes in 3 ft. or 6 ft. lengths, which are then installed by sliding the product under the first or second course of shingles or they are glued or nailed to the roof which can void roof warranties.
+Since these gutter guards are not seamless or custom to your home, they commonly sag and leak at jointed areas which compromises their effectiveness and can also lead to costly water damage.

-A gutter cover, gutter hood, or gutter helmet can all be effective gutter guards for deflecting leaves, acorns, pine needles, and other debris that can clog gutters.
+A gutter cover, gutter hood, or gutter helmet can all be effective gutter guards for deflecting leaves, acorns, pine needles and other debris that can clog gutters.
 All can do the job adequately.
-The one major and significant difference between all types of gutter guard covers, gutter hoods, and gutter helmets is this: Only one system, LeafGuard® is a seamless gutter guard, custom fit to the exact specification of your home, designed to never clog, guaranteed.
+The one major and significant difference between all types of gutter guard covers, gutter hoods, and gutter helmets is this: only one system, LeafGuard is a seamless gutter guard, custom fit to the exact specification of your home and designed to never clog.
+Guaranteed.

 - LeafGuard’s is built stronger and more durable than any other gutter guard system available

-- LeafGuard gutters have no gaps for water to leak through.
+- LeafGuard has no gaps for water to leak through.

 - LeafGuard will not fail and collapse into the gutter bottom.